Emir Hadžić

-Emir Hadžić (born 19 July 1984) is a Bosnian retired professional footballer.
+Emir Hadžić (born 19 July 1984) is a Bosnian retired professional footballer who played as a striker.

 Club career

 In the summer of 2009, Hadžić was transferred from Čelik Zenica, where he was captain in the Bosnian Premier League.
 He then decided to join Beta Ethniki club Panetolikos, where he spent the 2009–10 season.
 On 19 July 2010, Hadžić agreed to terminate his contract with Panetolikos and sign a two-year contract with Istra 1961.
 Unhappy with the playing time given at Istra, he moved back to Čelik in January 2011.

 On 30 January 2012, Hadžić signed with Budapest Honvéd.
 He left the club in July of the same year.
 After Honved, Hadžić played for hometown club Sarajevo, Ironi Nir Ramat HaSharon, Hapoel Acre and Olimpik, where he finished his playing career at the age of 33.

 International career

 Hadžić played in an unofficial game against Poland in December 2007, but he made his official debut for Bosnia and Herzegovina in a June 2009 friendly match against Uzbekistan.